LasseRosenow/RIOT/doc/guides/c_tutorials/timers.md

 ---
 title: Timers and Callbacks
-description: This tutorial explains how to use timers and callbacs in RIOT.
+description: This tutorial explains how to use timers and callbacks in RIOT.
 code_folder: examples/guides/timers/
 ---